 String Reinforced Plastic Sheeting: These durable yet lightweight plastic sheeting options are made by laminating layers of virgin high-strength polyethylene with a heavy-duty scrim reinforcement between the layers.
 Ideal for both short-term and long-term applications.
 For a tough, 3-ply laminate combining 2 layers of U.V. stabilized coextruded virgin polyethylene and a high-strength cord grid, try 14 Mil Tuff-Scrim™ Black White Reinforced Poly Sheeting.

 Vapor Barrier Yellow: this sheeting is composed of polyolefin resins to create a puncture-resistant vapor barrier for use under concrete slabs to stop moisture migration and reduce mold, mildew, and fungus.

 Trusted by Growers, Builders, and Distributors

 Americover is the smart source for plastic and polyethylene sheeting.
 Trusted by contractors and distributors across the construction and agriculture industries, our American-made products combine reliability with quality and innovation.

 As an Americover customer, you will receive the personalized support of a dedicated account manager to simplify the ordering process and ensure the best solution for every one of your projects.
 Our friendly, knowledgeable staff is here to answer your questions and fulfill orders Monday-Friday from 7 a.m. to 4:30 p.m.
 Pacific Standard Time.
-If you would like to speak with a representative, call us at 760-388-6294 or contact us.
+If you would like to speak with a representative, call us at 760-388-6294 or Chat Now.